SSoelvsten/bdd-benchmark/README.md

 - **`-T <THREADS>`** (default: *1*)

-  (Maximum) worker thread count for multithreaded BDD library, e.g. OxiDD and Sylvan.
+  (Maximum) worker thread count for multithreaded BDD library, e.g., OxiDD and Sylvan.

 - **`-t <TEMP PATH>`** (default: */tmp*)

-  Filepath for temporary files on disk for external memory libraries, e.g. Adiar.
+  Filepath for temporary files on disk for external memory libraries, e.g., Adiar.

 Note, that the memory you set is only for the BDD package.
 So, the program will either use swap or be killed if the BDD package takes up more memory in